Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 Admin Events are large-scale modifications to the round that would dramatically affect the game's typical flow.
 When doing an admin event, you must do the following:

 - Before the event even begins, a player vote must be held (OOC Tab) with a majority in favor of participating in the event.
-  - The vote should not specify the details of the event, only that one is to be held.
+  - The vote should not specify the details of the event unless necessary.
-- An admin announcement must be made explaining that an admin event is occurring, and any information or expectations from the players must also be included.
-If an exemption to any rules is required, that must be stated as well.
+- A MOTD (motd command) should be created to explain that there is an event going on, which allows newly joining players to be informed
 - The admin(s) holding the event and managing its construction are responsible for making sure the event and round are done properly.
 - Major events must have the approval of a senior game admin or higher before occurring.
   - Events that change the rules must be approved by a Head Admin